OVA-Design/OVA_DCL-DAO-Headquarters_Town-Hall_Scene_SDK7/README.md

 Our team spent total of 1 week to work on this project from concept to deployment.
 It is our very first time to build a scene on decentraland with SDK so the codes in this repo can be improved.

 This scene was developed by OVA.design studio for sandstorm's "DCL Contest #18 - An HQ For The DAO Townhall!".
-Was submitted in May 08, 2023 and minted at
+Submitted in May 08, 2023 and minted at
     https://polygonscan.com/tx/0xa22787281ba7545e822c895f04e8c3e504ddd4c7a00d27da420c32d54d66a8c3

 This project was awarded as 1st place for the contest!!!
 See winner announcement here: